Photo by Steve Boyle

 I got pretty good at it.
 In 2010 I contributed to a MIN award-winning piece about Ben Roethlisberger.
 The following year the National Association of Black Journalists gave me a prize for a piece I did on the disproportionately high drowning rate among young swimmers of color.
 In 2017 a piece I wrote on Tony Gwynn was selected as a finalist for the Luce award, Time Inc.’s highest editorial honor.

-Beyond SI manifold platforms—The Web, not least—my work has appeared in The Dallas Morning News, the Associated Press, Fortune, Southern Living, Austin Monthly,Complex, Cookie, BET.com, ESPN.com and The Classical.
+Beyond SI manifold platforms—The Web, not least—my work has appeared in The Guardian, The Atlantic, The Dallas Morning News, the Associated Press, Fortune, Southern Living, Austin Monthly,Complex, Cookie, BET.com, ESPN.com and The Classical.
 I’ve contributed to three books: The Essentials of Sports Reporting and Writing (Routledge, 2008), The Day the World Stopped to Run (Melcher Media, 2009) and Wooden: Basketball and Beyond (Skybox Press, 2011).